ember-learn/guides-source/guides/release/using-typescript/signatures.md

 ## Advanced signature techniques

+We can also define signatures in more complicated ways using more advanced TypeScript features.
+Nearly anything you can do with a “regular” TypeScript function or class, you can also do with signatures for Glimmer invokables.
+We can make a component accept a generic type, or use union types.
-We can also define signatures in more complicated ways, using TypeScript features like generics and union types, to [make illegal states unrepresentable][illegal].
-For example, a list component might need to yield back out instances of the same type it provides, and provide the appropriate element target based on a `type` argument.
+With these tools at our disposal, we can even define our signatures to [make illegal states unrepresentable][illegal].

+To see this in practice, consider a list component which yields back out instances of the same type it provides, and provide the appropriate element target based on a `type` argument.
+Yielding back out the same type passed in will use generics, and providing an appropriate element target for `...attributes` can use a union type.

 [illegal]: https://v5.chriskrycho.com/journal/making-illegal-states-unrepresentable-in-ts/